 Articulating a general business case for an information governance program can be tough, especially when you have to explain that governance efforts never really end.
-Actually calculating a demonstrable return on
+Actually calculating a demonstrable return on investment (ROI) is even more difficult.
+Still, analysts who focus on governance issues detailed some strategies for shaping a business case and winning approval for information governance initiatives.

 According to Barclay Blair, president and founder of consulting and professional services firm ViaLumina Group, there are two basic “plots” to the information governance business case story.